Eliassj/ARS.jl/docs/src/index.md

 fig # hide
 ```

 Of course, we can specify arbitrary bounds.
-Let's define the same beta distribution as above but truncated at $[0.5, 1.0]$ and compare them with sampling from a truncated `Distributions.jl` distribution. (with plotting code hidden for brevity).
+Let's define the same beta distribution as above but truncated at $[0.5, 1.0]$ and compare them with sampling from a truncated `Distributions.jl` distribution (with plotting code hidden for brevity).

 ```@setup 2
 cols = Makie.wong_colors()